SebastianGlavind/PhD-study/README.md

 ## Linear regression

+The tutorials in this section are implemented in Python;

 - [Linear regression](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/LinReg.ipynb).
 This tutorial introduces linear regression; first, from a maximum likelihood estimation (MLE) perspective, and second, from a Bayesian perspective.
 In both cases, the tutorial implements a selection of different learning algorithms.

 - [Bayesian linear regression with Stan](https://nbviewer.jupyter.org/github/SebastianGlavind/PhD-study/blob/master/Linear-regression/exStan_BayesLinReg.ipynb).
 This tutorial show how to implement Bayesian linear regression models using the probabilistic programming language [Stan](https://mc-stan.org/).